roshni-joshi/Api-Gateway-CustomRoutes/README.md

 # Api-Gateway-CustomRoutes
-Mapping requests to Microservices through custom routes defined in Api Gateway using Eureka Server
+Mapping requests to Microservices through custom routes defined in Api Gateway using Eureka Server.

-Description : No ports are configured for account and user microservices.
+Description : Not configuring ports for account and user microservices.
 Request mapping is managed at Api Gateway microservice using Eureka Server and routes defined in properties file.

 Eureka Server : http://localhost:8010/